apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 are propagated to the `StreamTableEnvironment` after its instantiation.
 Also, the reverse propagation of options from Table API to DataStream API is not supported.

-We recommend to set all configuration options in DataStream API early before switching to Table API.
+We recommend setting all configuration options in DataStream API early before switching to Table API.

 {{< tabs "47a32814-abea-11eb-8529-0242ac130003" >}}
 {{< tab "Java" >}}